WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 extension, so certificates including it might need to be reissued once the final RFC is published.

+Some certificates have already been issued with this extension and with validity periods longer than 90 days.
+These certificates will not immediately be treated as invalid.
+Instead:

+* Clients MUST reject certificates with this extension that were issued after 2019-05-01 and have a Validity Period longer than 90 days.
+* After 2019-08-01, clients MUST reject all certificates with this extension that have a Validity Period longer than 90 days.

+### Extensions to the CAA Record: cansignhttpexchanges Parameter {#caa-cansignhttpexchanges}

+A CAA parameter "cansignhttpexchanges" is defined for the "issue" and "issuewild" properties defined by {{!RFC6844}}.
+The value of this parameter, if specified, MUST be "yes".

 # Transferring a signed exchange {#transfer}

 A signed exchange can be transferred in several ways, of which three are